What to Do When You’re Sick at Home and Have Nothing to Do

 How do students usually handle boredom during sick days?

-Students often rotate between light entertainment, short naps, and minimal schoolwork only if they feel up to it.
+Students often rotate between light entertainment, short naps, and minimal schoolwork, doing so only if they feel up to it.
 There’s no need to push productivity.

 Can boredom make being sick feel worse?